 Our future business and financial success will depend on our ability to continue to anticipate the needs of current and potential customers and to enhance and improve our warehouse automation systems, software, services and products, introduce new robotic technology and automation systems in a timely manner, sell into new markets and further penetrate our existing markets.
 To be successful, we must be able to quickly adapt to changes in technology, industry standards and business needs of our customers by continually enhancing our technology, services and solutions.
-Developing new warehouse automation systems, software, services and products and upgrades to our existing warehouse automation systems, software, services and products, as well as integrating and coordinating current warehouse automation systems, software, services and products, imposes burdens on our internal teams, including management, compliance, and product development.
+Developing new warehouse automation systems, software, services and products and upgrades to our existing warehouse automation systems, software, services and products, imposes burdens on our internal teams, including management, compliance, and product development.
 These processes are costly, and our efforts to develop, integrate and enhance our systems, software, services and products may not be successful.